patricklafrance/wmfnext-shell/README.md

 import("./bootstrap");
 ```

-👉 Next, create a `bootstrap.tsx` file to render the React application.
+👉 Next, add the following code to the `boostrap.tsx` file to render the React application:

 ```tsx
 // host - bootstrap.tsx